donejs/donejs/docs/about.md

  - [Fast download times](##section=section_ProgressiveLoading)

 These are just a few examples from our [features page](/Features.html).
-If there's a hard problem that you keep finding, we want to solve it.
+If there's a hard problem that you keep running into, we want to solve it.

 #### 2. Provide an integrated solution